iridl/iridl.github.io/docsrc/admin/installation.md

 # Installation
 This section provides instructions for installing the Data Library software on a server.

+Installation of the Data Library software is automated using [ansible](https://docs.ansible.com/ansible_community.html), a configuration management tool.
+Automating the installation and configuration process has the following advantages over doing it by hand:
+* Convenience: an automated installation process takes less of the system administrator's time.
+* Repeatability: having relevant system configuration details documented in executable form makes it easier to reproduce the same configuration on another server, *e.g.* after a hardware failure or upgrade.

+The above advantages could be achieved by automating the installation process with a bash script, but using ansible instead of bash brings further advantages.
+The same ansible "playbook" (configuration management script) that performs the initial software installation can also be used subsequently to manage the server's configuration.
+* When the server configuration needs to change, those changes can be described in the playbook and checked into version control, so there is a record of what was changed and when.
+Running the playbook then applies the changes to the server.
+* An ansible playbook can be run in "check mode".
+In this mode, the playbook makes no changes, but merely reports any differences between the server's configuration and the desired state.
+Knowing what changes the tool will make before it makes them helps avoid some kinds of configuration errors.

+We typically install and run ansible on a developer's laptop, and configure the server from the laptop over ssh.
+Ansible can also be installed and run on the server itself, but we will not cover that configuration here.

 ## Recommended hardware
 The following hardware configurations have been found to give good performance: